CovidStrategyCalculator/COVIDStrategyCalculator/README.md

 In the **isolation mode**, the user can test strategies for the duration of isolation of infected individuals.
 The user’s options are similar to the modi described above, with the exception that a symptomatic screening is not possible (individuals in isolation are confirmed infected or have symptoms) and that the isolated individual starts in the infectious (symptomatic) phase.

 In addition to these features, a user can  jump straight to the **prevalence estimator**, field (7) in Figure 1B or freely change the models’ default parameters (clicking on field (6) in Figure 1B will show the window depicted in Figure 1C) to customize the model.
 Figure 1C shows the model parameter input tab.
 Uncertainty ranges are calculated based on the extreme parameter values provided by the user (15).
 The percentage of asymptomatic cases also be defined by the user (16).

+## Pre-compiled executables
+You can download the CSC as a pre-compiled executable.
+These binaries are updated less often than the web version.
+We recommend to use the web version.
+You can find the latest builds [here](https://github.com/CovidStrategyCalculator/COVIDStrategyCalculator/releases).

 ## Building from source
 The CSC application can be compiled from source using the Qt5 framework.
 CSC requires the Eigen 3.3.7 library which is included as a submodule.
 When cloning the repository use the `--recursive` option, i.e: